gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 }(window, jQuery))
 ```

-### Lectures 75: Let's build a a framework / library.
+### Lectures 75: Let's build a framework/library.
 Our object and its prototype

 Create a file called app.js.
 We are going to imitate jQuery structure.
 So we don't want to use 'new', we want to use G$() like in jQuery and get an object as a result: